Torreya taxifolia: Assisted migration (the policy debate)

 Assisted migration, also known as assisted colonization or managed relocation, became a controversial topic in both conservation biology and forestry soon after the name was coined, albeit informally, by Brian Keel in 2002 and 2004.
 In his graduate work, Keel proposed that an orchid endemic to coastal South Carolina be translocated poleward as a response to climate change.

 In 2004, this new possible tool for climate change adaptation became central in a species-specific debate published in Wild Earth.
 The forum topic was titled "Assisted Migration of an Endangered Tree."
 That tree was Torreya taxifolia.
 Connie Barlow and Paul S. Martin coauthored the pro argument: "Bring Torreya taxifolia North — Now."
 Mark W. Schwartz wrote the con argument: "Conservationists Should Not Move Torreya taxifolia."

 Barlow and Martin grounded their advocacy in a deep time worldview, as Martin was a well-known Pleistocene ecologist at the University of Arizona.
 Barlow, a science writer, had written four popular science books on the topics of evolutionary biology and evolutionary ecology as well as several academic papers in those fields.
-Schwartz was (and is) a plant ecologist and professor in the Department of Environmental Science and Policy at the University of California, Davis.
+Schwartz was a plant ecologist and (now emeritus) professor in the Department of Environmental Science and Policy at the University of California, Davis.
 In 2018 he was named a fellow of the Ecological Society of America.

 Barlow and Martin framed their deep-time argument in this way:"Might it be possible for T. tax to take its place once again as a thriving member of some subset of Appalachian forest communities?
 We say again because we believe that northern Florida is more properly viewed not as native range for T. tax but as peak-glacial range.
 Helping T. tax establish in the southern Appalachians is thus not so much relocation for a plant struggling with global warming as repatriation of a once-native.
 It is a form of rewilding that uses a deep-time baseline for determining appropriate range."

 Schwartz agreed that Torreya taxifolia was "a glacial relict, quite likely on the edge of its climatic tolerance, and might do well in a cooler climate."
 Also, "global warming can put species in jeopardy."
 But his main point about assisted migration for this particular endangered species was that "assisted migration sets a risky precedent."
 Thus,"I believe that conservationists should be very reticent about introducing species to novel environments as a conservation measure.
 Societal recognition of an appropriate reticence toward species introductions has been slow, but is emerging (Mack 2000).
 If we are to now advocate species introductions on behalf of conservation, conservationists must have clear guidance as to when this action is warranted and when it is not.
 It is not an action to be taken lightly."